Nozbe/Michael.team/en/_posts/2011-01-18-forget-crunchies-let-people-vote-with-money.md

 ## Voting for awards costs nothing.
 Paying for a great service costs real money.
 And means a lot.

 Vote for awards are like thousands of users of a free service.
 It means that there is a crowd that's interested in something... but it doesn't say about that something's real worth.
-That's why I know my [web application Nozbe](http://www.nozbe.com/) is worth a lot more to tens of thousands of happy people.
+That's why I know my [web application Nozbe][n] is worth a lot more to tens of thousands of happy people.
 Because they didn't only show up on my web site and say: "Michael, your app is great".
 They actually confirmed it with their hard-earned cash by [paying for a Nozbe account](http://www.nozbe.com/signup).
 This award means a lot to me.

 ## When people award you with money - they mean confidence and trust.